yandex-cloud/geesefs/README.md

 In addition to the items above, the following are supportable but not yet implemented:
 * creating files larger than 1TB

+# Stability

+GeeseFS is stable enough to pass most of `xfstests` which are applicable, including dirstress/fsstress stress-tests (generic/007, generic/011, generic/013).

 # Performance Features

 |                                | GeeseFS | rclone | Goofys | S3FS | gcsfuse |